 - Not all cost factors apply to all entities at all times.
-For details, see Cost Factor Applications
+For details, see Cost factor applications.

 To select cost factors and arrange their order of precedence:

-The cost factors Team, Team Type, and Team Specialty are only available when the feature Team Management is enabled.
+The cost factors Team, Team Type, and Team Specialty are available only when the Team Management feature is enabled.

-Add, remove, or rearrange cost factors:
+Add, remove, or rearrange cost factors as described below:

 Click Save or Done.